A lot or a little?

 Families can also talk about suicide and the way it's addressed in this series.
 When is it important to talk about mental health, especially if you're worried about a friend or family member?
 Netflix has a website to visit after viewing the series, 13ReasonsWhy.info.
 What other resources are available to help both kids and adults?

-Sexual assault, specifically the rape of a main character, plays a large role in this series.
+Sexual assault, specifically the rape of main characters, plays a large role in this series.
 Families can talk about resources available to teens; the Crisis Text Line is an excellent way for phone-shy teens to reach out in times of need.